-Lamoille County Nature Center is a forty-acre nature preserve of diverse habitat owned and operated by Lamoille County Conservation District.
+The Lamoille County Nature Center is a forty-acre nature preserve of diverse habitat owned and operated by Lamoille County Conservation District.
 Seventy-four acres of land on the present site of Lamoille County Nature Center was provided to the Lamoille County Soil & Water Conservation District by Norbert L. Decell and Esther M. Decell on May 7, 1964.
 The original area included a barn and was used to demonstrate land use practices for farming and forestry.
 The Decell’s were successful dairy farmers for over thirty years in Hyde Park.

 Since 1991 plans for an official nature center structure were envisioned and we hope one day the vision will come to light.
 Without the four walls the idea of the “nature center” expanded our mission to include environmental education programs to meet the needs of the people of Northern Vermont.
-The preserve offers two self guided nature trails, a small pond, an amphitheater, a willow nursery, and a council size Sioux teepee where our summer programs take place.
+The preserve offers two self guided nature trails, a small pond, an amphitheater, and a council size Sioux teepee and tiny cabin where our summer programs take place.
 Wildlife sightings are frequent, from the resident and prevalent snowshoe hare to a wandering moose whose tracks can be found throughout the year!

 The preserve showcases the changing face of the Vermont landscape.
 Once farm land, natural succession has replaced the open fields with early successional species.
 More recently, different land management practices have been applied to exemplify conservation strategies to maintain wildlife habitat.
 In doing so, unique micro-habitats provide an exceptional outdoor classroom setting to investigate of a variety of plants and animals.
 Techniques to maintain these habitats and different land management practices are demonstrated in guided tours, adult workshops, student led service-learning workshops, and children’s nature programs.
 The preserve contains these features: